 The creation of new units

 From 1957 to 1978, the nuns of Menzingen took over the management of the establishment.
-They set up new wards, including one of the first wards for premature babies, and developed the nursing school, which became known far beyond the borders of Europe.
+They set up new care units, including one of the first units for premature babies, and developed the nursing school, whose reputation would go far beyond the borders of Europe.

 Constant development

-From 1980 onwards, the Clinic was entrusted to a management committee made up of several prominent figures from Geneva.
-This committee continued to modernise and develop the clinic by introducing new medical services such as orthopaedics, cardiology, post-operative continuing care and an emergency service.
-In 1987, the clinic was transformed into a limited company and a year later, a huge modernisation was undertaken.
-Since then, it has never ceased to be at the cutting edge, both in terms of services offered and medical equipment.
+In 1980, the Clinic was entrusted to a management committee composed of several personalities from Geneva.
+It continues to modernize and develop it through the establishment of new medical services such as orthopedics, cardiology, post-operative continuing care, as well as an emergency department.
+In 1987, the Clinic was transformed into a public limited company and a year later, a huge modernization was undertaken.
+Since then, it has never ceased to remain at the forefront, both in terms of services offered and medical equipment.